 When it's time to strike up a video chat, you can understand why Android users are so eater to find the best FaceTime alternatives.
 After all, Apple's chat app stands out for delivering video chats with clear audio.
 You can even squeeze up to 32 people on a single FaceTime group call.
 But sadly, with FaceTime only working on iPhones, iPads and Macs, Android users are shut out.

 Luckily, there are plenty of FaceTime alternatives.
 Even if you can’t try out Apple’s video chat app on your favorite Android device, you’ve got a wealth of choices when it comes to voice and video calling apps that deliver many of the same features.

-Here are some of the top alternatives to FaceTime for Android users feeling left out of the chat.
+Here are some of the best FaceTimes alternatives for Android users feeling left out of the chat.

 Perhaps the most readily available FaceTime alternative is a service that you're probably already signed up to use.
 If you're one of the millions of users signed up to Facebook, then you can turn to its free Facebook Messenger app to make one-on-one or group audio and video calls.
 You can also send your contacts voice messages as well as share other audio, video and photos with them.
 Because Messenger is a cross-platform app and in fairly wide use, you never have to worry about leaving anyone out of the conversation, though you will have to contend with Facebook’s track record for not always respecting the privacy of its users.

 VOIP and video calling app Skype was a pioneer in the field of computer and smartphone voice and video calls, and it remains a popular teleconferencing and video calling service even after joining the Microsoft juggernaut.
 Skype users can make one-on-one and group voice or video calls for free to other Skype users; they can also place calls to mobile and landline numbers, though for a fee.